This post is part of our Complete Guide to Washington's Capital Gains Tax.

 Washington State introduced a capital‑gains tax in 2021, triggering immediate interest (and litigation) among founders, investors and tax professionals.
 The tax is unusual because Washington has no personal income tax; it’s a standalone excise tax on long‑term capital gains above a certain threshold.
 At the same time, federal law under § 1202 of the Internal Revenue Code provides a powerful exclusion for gains from Qualified Small Business Stock (QSBS), often allowing founders and early investors to shield up to $10 million (for pre-OBBBA stock) or $15 million (for stock issued after July 4, 2025) — or ten times basis, whichever is greater — from federal capital‑gains tax.
 This guide explains how Washington’s tax works, how QSBS fits into the picture, recent legislative developments, and practical planning tips.

-1. Overview of Washington’s Capital‑Gains Tax
+1. Washington’s Capital-Gains Tax in Brief

 2. Section 1202 and QSBS Essentials